 To register at the Anagrafe, the following documents are required:

-That’s right, it’s officially time to book a place in Italy!
-Whether you move to a bustling metropolis, a quieter city along a sparkling waterway, a town with views of the Alps or Dolomites, you are sure to gain a suitcase full of memories and experiences that you will remember for a lifetime.
+So now that you have read through all the helpful tips of this relocation checklist, you can start planning your move to Italy.
+Whether you move to a bustling metropolis, a quieter city along a sparkling waterway, or a town with views of the Dolomites, you’re sure to gain a suitcase full of memories and experiences that you will remember for a lifetime.

 Benvenuto in Italia!